1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 Richard Cottingham admitted to both murders.
 In February 2022,

-in writing to the murder of Lisa Thomas
+Cottingham admitted in writing to the murder of Lisa Thomas

-cofirmed the murder of Lorraine McGraw which was
+and in May 2022 verbally confirmed the murder of Lorraine McGraw which was

-then announced the case closure of the Lorraine
+In June 2022 Rockland County then announced the case closure of the Lorraine

-McGraw murder based on Cottingham's confessions but bungled his confession to
+McGraw murder based on Cottingham's confessions but bungled

 the Lisa Thomas murder and compounded the bungling with an egregious

-failure to follow up on Cottingham's written confessions from
+failure to follow up on Cottingham's written confessions

 February 2022.